MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-482-Conditions-Participation-Hospitals/subpart-C-Basic-Hospital-Functions/section-482.21.md

 (3) The frequency and detail of data collection must be specified by the hospital's governing body.

-(c) *Standard: Program activities.* (1) The hospital must set priorities for its performance improvement activities that -
+(c) *Standard: Program activities.* (1) The hospital must set priorities for its performance improvement activities that—

 (i) Focus on high-risk, high-volume, or problem-prone areas;